-I am proud to introduce the new Cortex-A75 processor – Arm's latest and highest performance application CPU which is also the 1st high-performance CPU to be based on the new DynamIQ technology.
+I am proud to introduce the new Cortex-A75 processor – Arm's latest and highest performance application CPU which is also the first high-performance CPU to be based on the new DynamIQ technology.
 Cortex-A75 improves performance 20% over the Cortex-A73 when compared at same frequencies.
 This additional compute capability, combined with significant improvements we have made for ML and other advanced used cases, will enable demanding applications to run more smoothly and provide a new baseline for even more complex workloads to be developed.

 Cortex-A75 delivers the new levels of performance for mobile and infrastructure systems